 "One thing I would say about this country's election managers, the administrators, is that they are a very, very dedicated lot," said Edie Goldenberg, a professor of public policy and political science at the University of Michigan.
 "They've worked very hard to prepare for this election.
 So, I think that the difficulties that we certainly saw in a number of primaries, many of those have been addressed."

-In November's general election, states will be processing many more ballots than in the primaries.
-Some states, including crucial swing states like Pennsylvania, North Carolina and Michigan have extended their deadlines to accept ballots postmarked by election day until mid-November in some states.
+In Tuesday's general election, states are processing many more ballots than in the primaries.
+Some states, including crucial swing states like Pennsylvania and North Carolina, extended their deadlines to accept ballots postmarked by Election Day.

 Some states accept mailed ballots as late as November 23 as long as they are postmarked by November 3